harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 ## In Scope {.unnumbered}

-Be clear up front on What will your book cover.
+Be clear up front on what your book will cover.

 For example, this one will cover: